Personal profile

 My research explores mechanisms and approaches to knowledge exchange and civic engagement and how arts and humanities methods, in particular, can shape, inform and underpin community, business, and policy participation and impact.
 I am currently working on three interrelated projects:

 • South Tees Health Determinants Research Collaboration (HDRC): This project focuses on the strategic development of a shared research infrastructure between Teesside University, Middlesbrough Council and Redcar and Cleveland Borough Council.
-My research and practice will support the implementation of research capacity and capability initiatives to enhance and support university-policy engagement.
+My research and practice will support the implementation of research capacity and capability initiatives within both local authorities to enhance and support university-policy engagement.

-• Civic Possibilities: In this project, I explore the complexities of place leadership and how university activities, missions, processes and strategies contribute to both an opening up and closing down of civic and regional possibility.
+• Civic Possibilities: This project explores the complexities of place leadership and how university activities, missions, processes and strategies contribute to both an opening up and closing down of civic and regional possibility.

 • Cabaret of Possibility: This project looks at how the medium of cabaret can provide an alternative and imaginative format for education and engagement, unsettling traditional notions of CPD, learning and development, and executive education.